Cancel and read the status

 token.cancel()

 Choose what you like best.
-To the author of the library, the use of the attribute seems more beautiful, but the method call more clearly reflects the complexity of the work that is actually being done to answer the question "has the token been canceled?".
+The attribute is considered more elegant, but calling the method more clearly reflects the complexity of the work actually being done to answer the question "has the token been cancelled?".

 from cantok import SimpleToken